-Ed Goeas consults on an wide range of policy concerns such as education policy, health care, immigration law, and youth voting trends to name a few.
+Ed Goeas consults on a wide range of policy concerns such as education policy, health care, immigration law, and youth voting trends to name a few.
 Goeas has been widely published in professional and academic journals, including the Yale Law and Policy Review, on a variety of public policy issues based on his national research.
-Goeas has also worked on a number of foreign campaigns in Russia, Greece, Hungary, France, and the Philippines.
+Goeas has also worked on several foreign campaigns in Russia, Greece, Hungary, France, Ukraine and the Philippines.

-Frequently sought as a political analyst, Goeas regularly appears on national public affairs programs including: Meet the Press, This Week, Good Morning America, The Today Show, The News Hour with Jim Lehrer, FOX News, C-Span and CNN John King’s America.
+Frequently sought as a political analyst, Goeas regularly appears on national public affairs programs including: Meet the Press, This Week, Good Morning America, The Today Show, The News Hour with Jim Lehrer, FOX News, MSNBC and CNN..

 During the 1994 election cycle, Goeas was recognized by Democrat and Republican members of the American Association of Political Consultants (AAPC) as “Pollster of the Year.”
 Since said recognition, he has served on the highly regarded AAPC Board of Directors, and was the longest serving member of the Board serving from 1988 until 2013.